 Most of the items in the menu are vegan.
 The ones with eggs or milk are marked with 蛋素 or 奶素.
 Most of the main courses are vegan.
 Breakfast and tea sets have more non-vegan items.

 Other dishes are also impressive.
-Bean paste noodles with its salty flavorful sauce, fried radish cake with its crispy edges and firm consistency, and tofu pudding “douhua” with its perfectly light, soft and smooth texture.
+Bean paste noodles with its salty flavourful sauce, fried radish cake with its crispy edges and firm consistency, and tofu pudding “douhua” with its perfectly light, soft and smooth texture.

 Overall Delisoys is a great place to try out some well-made traditional dishes.